istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 The security is hardened in two phases in the next subsections:

-1. You enable Istio RBAC on the `bookinfo` namespace, and declare that only `reviews` is allowed to call `ratings` and that only `reviews` and `ratings` are allowed to be accessed from the outside through the private ingress gateway.
+1. You enable Istio RBAC on the `bookinfo` namespace, and declare that only the private ingress gateway is allowed to access `ratings` and `httpbin`.
-1. You enable Istio RBAC on the `istio-private-gateways` namespace and declare that only cluster `c1` is allowed to access the `reviews` and `ratings` services through the private ingress gateway.
+1. You enable Istio RBAC on the `istio-private-gateways` namespace and declare that only cluster `c1` is allowed to access the `ratings` and `httpbin` services through the private ingress gateway.

 Istio will deny all the unspecified access.